 - 1 tablespoon olive oil

-- 1 large sweet potato, peeled and sliced (about 4 cups)
+- 1 large sweet potato peeled, sliced (~ 4 cups)

 - 1 teaspoon ground coriander

 - 1/2 teaspoon ground fennel seeds